ealvaro/good_schooler/README.md

 rake db:seed
 ```

-### Start the webserver
+### Start the webserver to test it
 ```
 rails s
 ```
+Open a browser and type http://localhost:300
-Please feel free to use this project as an introduction to a Ruby on Rails tutorial.
+Please feel free to use this project as an introduction to a Ruby on Rails tutorial